 Additionally, no two people are the same, whether you’re a customer, a developer or a user.
 We come preloaded with our own set of knowledge, experiences, values, expectations, attitude to risk, and ability to adapt.

-Writing good quality software is bread and butter for senior engineers; creating awesome software products can be a much harder endeavour, for all involved.
+Writing good quality software is bread and butter for senior engineers; creating awesome software products can be a much harder endeavor, for all involved.